Gold, Vanadium and Base Metal Exploration in Québec

 Preliminary results from metallurgical testing also show good recovery rates.
 Magnetite concentrates testing returned values of 1.37 percent to 1.67 percent vanadium oxide and 55 percent to 65 percent iron.

-Moving forward, Tarku will be completing an extensive rock sampling, channel sampling and stripping program with the aim of validating the thickness, continuity and grade distribution of vanadium mineralization.
-Preliminary metallurgical testing will also be included in the program.
+Moving forward, Tarku intends to complete an extensive rock sampling, channel sampling and stripping program with the aim of validating the thickness, continuity and grade distribution of vanadium mineralization.
+Preliminary metallurgical testing also expected to be included in the program.

 Chateau Fort Project